-Amazement Square has been announced as a 2015 Recipient of the National Medal for Museum and Library Service
+Amazement Square a 2015 Recipient of the National Medal for Museum and Library Service

-The National Medal is the nation’s highest honor and recognizes Amazement Square’s exceptional community contributions.
-The ten winning institutions (5 museums and 5 libraries) will be honored at the National Medal award ceremony in Washington, DC on May 18!
-Help us celebrate this national recognition of our amazing community!
+The National Medal is a program of The Institute of Museum and Library Services and is the nation’s highest honor and recognizes Amazement Square’s exceptional community contributions.
+The ten winning institutions (5 museums and 5 libraries) are annually honored at the National Medal award ceremony in Washington, DC.

 Celebrations from around the state, our community, supporters and partners: